 Judging Criteria

-Grand Master Open Fiddler Championship
+Grand Master Open Preliminary Fiddler Championship

-Grand Master Youth Fiddler Championship
+Grand Master Open and Youth Fiddler Championship

-Grand Master Fiddler Accompanist Championship
+Grand Master Accompanist

 SCORING CATEGORIES